OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 You can also do this to save output charts in a variable for later uses.

 ### For more examples, we'd recommend checking out our [curated Jupyter Notebook reports](https://github.com/OpenBB-finance/OpenBBTerminal/tree/main/openbb_terminal/reports).
-They are excellent demonstration on how to use the SDK to its fullest extent!
+They are excellent demonstration on how to use the SDK to its fullest extent